sanjana70/DevopsProject/README.md

    ![image](https://github.com/user-attachments/assets/173c138a-d978-4ed5-9459-d01c43777753)

-## Final Notes
+## Conclusion

-This project adheres to DevOps best practices by:
+Thus we have completed the devops project, and also adhered to the best practices by:
 - Avoiding the use of static AWS credentials.
 - Using lightweight, production-ready Docker images.
 - Keeping the build and deployment process entirely automated and reproducible.